Last updated: September 24, 2020

-- The Prime Minister has reiterated his call for citizens to reduce people-to-people contact, with a focus on avoiding the “three Cs:” closed spaces, crowded spaces, and close-contact settings.
+Japan continues to experience COVID-19 outbreaks, though a country-wide state of emergency was lifted in late May.
+Prefectural and city officials issue COVID-19 mitigation requests to residents depending on the situation in the area.
+The Prime Minister and many prefectural officials have reiterated calls for citizens to reduce people-to-people contact, with a focus on avoiding the “three Cs:” closed spaces, crowded spaces, and close-contact settings.

 Entry and Exit Requirements: